Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization: Projected Gradient Descent with Random Initialization May Converge to Strict Saddle Points with Positive Probability

 \section{Projected Gradient Descent with Random Initialization May Converge to Strict Saddle Points with Positive Probability}

 It is known that gradient descent with fixed step size can converge to an $\epsilon$-first order stationary point in $\mathcal{O}(\epsilon^{-2})$ iterations for unconstrained smooth optimization problems \cite{nesterov2013introductory}.
-Moreover, it escapes strict saddle points of a general smooth unconstrained optimization with probability one when randomly initialized \cite{lee2016gradient}.
+Moreover, with random initialization, this method escapes strict saddle points for general smooth unconstrained optimization problems with probability one \cite{lee2016gradient}.
 In the general constrained optimization problem \eqref{eq:General-Cons-Optimization-Prob}, projected gradient descent algorithm is a natural replacement for gradient descent.
 The iterates of the projected gradient descent algorithm are obtained by

 where $\alpha_k$ is the step-size, $k$ is the iteration number, and $\mathcal{P}_{\mathcal{F}}$ is the projection operator onto the feasible set $\mathcal{F}$.
-A natural question about projected gradient descent is whether it has the same behavior as gradient descent algorithm.
-More specifically, can projected gradient descent escape saddle points under strict saddle property?
+A natural question about projected gradient descent is whether it has the same behavior as the

+gradient descent algorithm.
+More specifically, can projected gradient descent escape strict saddle points?
 To answer this question, we provide an example where projected gradient descent fails to converge to second order stationary points even in the presence of a single linear constraint.

-Consider the following optimization problem
+Consider the following optimization problem: